jiankaiwang/sophia/README.md

         * Fuzzy C-Means: [Rscript](machine_learning/unsupervised_learning/Fuzzy_C-Means_R.rmd), [RPubs](https://rpubs.com/jiankaiwang/fcm)
         * Self-Organizing Map (SOM): [Rscript](machine_learning/unsupervised_learning/Self-Organizing_Map_R.rmd), [RPubs](https://rpubs.com/jiankaiwang/som)
 * [Deep Learning](deep_learning/)
     * Theories and Mechanism: This section is the tutorial of basic theories about deep learning.
 We discuss how to design a model and how to train it.
 Furthermore, we discuss lots of details about the mechanism of well-designed training and try to implement those from scratch.
-Please refer to the repository, [jiankaiwang/deep_learning_from_scratch](https://github.com/jiankaiwang/deep_learning_from_scratch) for more details.
+Please refer to the repository, [jiankaiwang/deep_learning_from_scratch](https://github.com/jiankaiwang/deep_learning_from_scratch), for more details.

     * Image / Space
-        * Datadet Processing
+        * Dataset Processing
             * Cifar10 Dataset: [ipynb](deep_learning/space_image/Cifar-10_Dataset.ipynb)
             * Data Augmentation: [ipynb](deep_learning/space_image/ImageDataAugmentation.ipynb)
         * Convolution Neural Network